 GPS tracking systems clearly have many advantageous features that assist firefighters during a wildfire, but GPS systems provide critical data before a blaze begins as well.
-GPS systems can also help the firefighting effort by accurately marking lightning strikes when a severe thunderstorm occurs and when conditions present a high fire risk.
-Thunderstorms are one of the many causes of wildfires, and by documenting their lightning strikes, firefighters have a distinct advantage knowing when and where a blaze might begin.
+GPS locators can also help the firefighting effort by accurately marking lightning strikes when a severe thunderstorm occurs and when conditions present a high fire risk.
+Thunderstorms are one of the many causes of wildfires, and by documenting their lightning strikes, firefighters have a distinct advantage in knowing when and where a blaze might begin.

 As personal tracking and GPS vehicle locators become more innovative they will continue to assist fire departments by taking a greater role in fire prevention and safety.
 From the students of fire learning the basics to those working in engine companies, GPS management solutions will hopefully play a role in reducing firefighter fatalities.

 - Navigation: Firefighters use GPS truck trackers to quickly navigate to emergency scenes and find the best routes to get there quickly and safely.